guillemforto/optimal-pos/README.md

 ![](rshinyapp.png "Shiny app first look")

 The green location is considered to be the best, and the red one the worst.
-Also, as you move the cursors and change the constraints, the POS automatically update on the map.
+Also, as you move the cursors and change the constraints in the left panel, the POSs automatically update on the map.

 ## Additional information
 #### 1. Datasets